Go to Photos

 And since all things that begin must end, here's the eastbound End I-140 sign at I-40.
 Photo courtesy of John Meisenhelder, Nov.
 2007.

 NCDOT announced in July 2009 that federal stimulus funds would help start further construction on I-140/US 17.
 The next section to be constructed though was not going to be from US 421 to US 74/76, Segment "B", but the section between US 74/76 and US 17 near NC 87, Segment "A''.
 This is a design/build construction project which began in March 2010.
 This segment was more 'shovel ready' and able to receive stimulus funds.
 The project was completed in September 2014.
 Segment "B" was complicated by another water crossing and later, environmental litigation.
-Work finally began in the Fall of 2014, meaning there will be a gap in the route for at least a couple more years.
-(19) The entire route, though officially not complete until the summer of 2018, could open as early as late 2017.
+Work finally began in the Fall of 2014, meaning there was a gap in the route for more than three years.22 The entire route, though officially not to be complete until the summer of 2018, was opened to traffic on December 19, 2017.8

 This is not the first route NCDOT proposed as I-140.
 In 1999, officials in Sanford wanted the newly completed US 1 freeway from Raleigh to their city designated an interstate to help attract further business.
 NCDOT applied to the FHWA to have the freeway designated as Interstate 140.
 The FHWA rejected the designation, however, saying Sanford was not a large enough urban area to warrant its own interstate highway.
 Perhaps some day if all of US 1 is made a freeway between I-40 in Raleigh and I-73/74 in Rockingham (as proposed in the NCDOT Strategic Highway Corridors plan) then someone may suggest revisiting a US 1 interstate designation proposal.